darugnaa/firefly-mqtt/README.md

 You should find the firefly jar into `target/` folder.

 ## Develop!
 Firefly MQTT is developed in [Eclipse 4.4 Luna](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/lunasr2) with [WindowBuilder](http://www.eclipse.org/windowbuilder/download.php).
+Import the project in Eclipse with "File -> Import", select "General -> Existing projects into Workspace" and open the inner `firefly` folder.
 The project is compiled and packed using [Maven 3.0.5](https://maven.apache.org/download.cgi).

 ## TO DOs